elucian/bee/syntax/composite.md

 ## Aggregate

-An aggregate type can store references other composite types.
+An aggregate type can store references to other composite types.

 **example**
 ```